 - 1. Switchgear connected directly to utility services must be service entrance rated. - 2.
-Instrument Transformers - 2.1 Instrument transformers shall have a thermal rating of 2.0 and include all the current transformers (CT's) and potential transformers (PT's) required for both metering and protection purposes. - 2.2 Current transformers shall be mounted in the breaker compartment around the stationary main contacts and shall have their thermal and mechanical rating capable of withstanding the short circuit rating of the associated circuit breakers.
+Instrument Transformers - 2.1 Instrument transformers shall have a thermal rating of 2.0 and include all the current transformers (CTs) and potential transformers (PTs) required for both metering and protection purposes. - 2.2 CTs shall be mounted in the breaker compartment around the stationary main contacts and shall have their thermal and mechanical rating capable of withstanding the short circuit rating of the associated circuit breakers.
 They shall be accessible from the front of the switchgear assembly.
-There shall be one CT per phase.
+There shall be one CT per phase on each of the line and load side of the circuit breaker.